ValerieVinya/Movie-Recommendation-System-Project-/README.md

 - Developed a hybrid recommendation system that adapts to user preferences and item characteristics.

 ### Reproducibility
-To access the data used in this project, simply click on the links provided under this repositoryand the files will be downloaded to your local computer.
+To access the data used in this project, simply click on the files provided under the repository and the files will be downloaded to your local computer.

 ## Evaluation
 - Evaluated model performance using metrics such as RMSE and MAE for collaborative filtering.